 Administration.
-The Compensation Committee has been appointed as the initial administrator of the 2021 Stock Incentive Plan.
-The Compensation Committee may delegate some or all of its authority with respect to the 2021 Stock Incentive Plan to another committee of directors, and certain limited authority to grant awards to employees may be delegated to one or more of our officers.
-The appropriate acting body, be it our Board, a committee within its delegated authority, or an officer within his or her delegated authority, is referred to herein as the "Administrator."
-The Administrator has broad authority under the 2021 Stock Incentive Plan, including the authority to grant awards to participants it selects and to determine the terms and conditions of all awards.
+Our Board has been appointed as the initial administrator of the 2021 Omnibus Incentive Plan.
+Our Board may delegate some or all of its authority with respect to the 2021 Omnibus Incentive Plan to a committee of directors.
+The appropriate acting body, be it our Board or a committee within its delegated authority, is referred to herein as the "Administrator."
+The Administrator has broad authority under the 2021 Omnibus Incentive Plan, including the authority to grant awards to participants it selects and to determine the terms and conditions of awards.

 Eligibility.
-Persons eligible to receive awards under the 2021 Stock Incentive Plan include our officers or employees or officers and employees of our subsidiaries, if any, our directors, and certain directors and consultants and our other service providers.
+Persons eligible to receive awards under the 2021 Omnibus Incentive Plan include our officers or employees or officers and employees of our subsidiaries, if any, our directors, and certain directors and consultants and our other service providers.

 Authorized Shares.
-The current maximum number of shares of our common stock that may be delivered pursuant to awards under the 2021 Stock Incentive Plan (the "Share Limit") equals [•] shares of common stock.
-The Share Limit will automatically increase (i) upon the sale and consummation of any offering of our common stock other than, for the avoidance of doubt, this offering (each such sale and offering, an "Equity Offering"), in an amount equal to eight and one-half percent (8.5%) of the total number of shares of common stock sold by us in connection with such Equity Offering and (ii) if on the last day of our fiscal year, the Share Limit has not increased during such fiscal year by an aggregate amount equal to or greater than two percent (2.0%) of the total number of shares of common stock outstanding on the first day of such fiscal year (the "Minimum Annual Increase"), then in an amount equal to the difference between the Minimum Annual Increase and the aggregate amount in which the Share Limit increased during such fiscal year, effective as of the last day of such fiscal year.
-Notwithstanding the foregoing, our Board may act prior to the sale and consummation of the applicable Equity Offering or the last day of such fiscal year, as applicable, to provide that an increase in the Share Limit will be a lesser number of shares of common stock than would otherwise occur pursuant to the preceding sentence.
-Shares that are subject to or underlie awards that expire or for any reason are cancelled or terminated, are forfeited, fail to vest, or for any other reason are not paid or delivered under the 2021 Stock Incentive Plan will not be counted against the Share Limit and will again be available for subsequent awards under the 2021 Stock Incentive Plan.
-Shares that are exchanged by a participant or withheld by us as full or partial payment in connection with any award granted under the 2021 Stock Incentive Plan, as well as any shares exchanged by a participant or withheld by us to satisfy tax withholding obligations related to any award granted under the 2021 Stock Incentive Plan, will not be counted against the Share Limit and will again be available for subsequent awards under the 2021 Stock Incentive Plan.
-To the extent that an award is settled in cash or a form other than shares, the shares that would have been delivered had there been no such cash or other settlement will not be counted against the Share Limit and will again be available for subsequent awards under the 2021 Stock Incentive Plan.
+The current maximum number of shares of our common stock that may be delivered pursuant to awards under the 2021 Omnibus Incentive Plan (the "Share Limit") equals shares of common stock.
+Shares that are subject to or underlie awards that expire or for any reason are cancelled or terminated, are forfeited, fail to vest, or for any other reason are not paid or delivered under the 2021 Omnibus Incentive Plan will not be counted against the Share Limit and will again be available for subsequent awards under the 2021 Omnibus Incentive Plan.
+Shares that are exchanged by a participant or withheld by us as full or partial payment in connection with any award granted under the 2021 Omnibus Incentive Plan, as well as any shares exchanged by a participant or withheld by us to satisfy tax withholding obligations related to any award granted under the 2021 Omnibus Incentive Plan, will not be counted against the 2021 Omnibus Incentive Plan.
+To the extent that an award is settled in cash or a form other than shares, the shares that would have been delivered had there been no such cash or other settlement will not be counted against the Share Limit and will again be available for subsequent awards under the 2021 Omnibus Incentive Plan.

 Types of Awards.
-The 2021 Stock Incentive Plan authorizes stock options, stock appreciation rights, restricted stock, stock bonuses, stock units and other forms of awards granted or denominated in our common stock or units of our common stock.
-The 2021 Stock Incentive Plan retains flexibility to offer competitive incentives and to tailor benefits to specific needs and circumstances.
+The 2021 Omnibus Incentive Plan authorizes stock options, stock appreciation rights, restricted stock, stock bonuses, stock units and other forms of awards granted or denominated in our common stock or units of our common stock.
+The 2021 Omnibus Incentive Plan retains flexibility to offer competitive incentives and to tailor benefits to specific needs and circumstances.
 Any award may be structured to be paid or settled in cash.
-We currently intend to grant stock options to participants in the 2021 Stock Incentive Plan, but we may also grant any other type of award available under the 2021 Stock Incentive Plan in the future.